 Fear and resistance are funny things, though — our constant companions for the journey of a creative life.

-So in spite of this positive feedback and my obsession with art, when I eventually moved to London (by then married with two kids) and needed to work to help support my family, I fell back on my legal training and started working in a bank.
+So in spite of the positive feedback and my obsession with art, when I eventually moved to London (by then married with two kids) and needed to work to help support my family, I fell back on my legal training and started working in a bank.

-I was grateful for the work, and I kind of enjoyed it — the same way that I enjoyed law school and working as a lawyer, at first.
+I was grateful for the work, and I kind of enjoyed it — the same way that I enjoyed law school and working as a lawyer — at first.
 But then at some point, I stopped enjoying my job and started waking up in the morning and asking myself:

 “How did I make such a wrong turn in my life and end up with a life that feels like it belongs to someone else?
 This isn’t what I meant to do at all!”

 Don’t get me wrong — I loved being a mum, and my career in banking was quite successful — enviable, even, for the prestige and the money I earned.